AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

 <summary>Note</summary>
 <ul>
     <li>Mention the preference for using "version control" instead of "source control".</li>
-    <li>If you don’t have absolutely every source artifact of your project in version control, you won’t enjoy any of the benefits that we discuss in this book.</li>
+    <li>If you don't have absolutely every source artifact of your project in version control, you won't enjoy any of the benefits that we discuss in this book.</li>
 </ul>
 </details>